oraclize/docs/source/includes/_ethereum.md

   with the 2nd argument being the query-string we want to send to the given server.

-  note that when the 2nd argument is a valid JSON string it will be automatically sent as JSON */ oraclize_query("URL", "json(https://shapeshift.io/sendamount).success.deposit", '{"pair": "eth_btc", "amount": "1", "withdrawal": "1AAcCo21EUc1jbocjssSQDzLna9Vem2UN5"}');
+  note that when the 2nd argument is a valid JSON string it will be automatically sent as JSON
+*/
+oraclize_query("URL", "json(https://shapeshift.io/sendamount).success.deposit",
+  '{"pair":"eth_btc","amount":"1","withdrawal":"1AAcCo21EUc1jbocjssSQDzLna9Vem2UN5"}')
 ```

 ## Schedule a Query in the Future